Land Use and Planning – Nyack

-At Klose & Associates, we represent people from all sides of the application or controversy, including homeowners, objectants, developers, violators and anyone trying to make sense of the zoning and planning rules and regulations.
+At Klose & Associates, our land use lawyers represent Nyack residents from all sides of the application or controversy, including homeowners, objectants, developers, violators and anyone trying to make sense of the zoning and planning rules and regulations.
 We can advise you on local customs and represent you in a local court or before zoning and planning boards to help you get your project or problem solved expeditiously.

 What is Zoning?
 Zoning is the regulatory framework that sets forth the municipalities aspirations to control the orderly development of a community.
 Every city has regulatory requirements for zoning and planning.
 To achieve these goals, planning boards and zoning boards exist.
 A planning board is a panel of citizens who are appointed to administer applications for development and land use, which is sometimes guided by a Comprehensive Master Plan.
 For example, the Village of Nyack’s Comprehensive Master Plan is a legislative document setting for the community’s vision for development.
 Chapter four of Nyack’s CMP decrees that: